Coolest Things to Do With Kids in the South Bay and Los Angeles This Fall

 Brick-or-Treat at LEGOLAND

-Select Saturdays in Sept. and Oct.
+Select weekends in September and October

 On weekends leading up to Halloween, the LEGOLAND Brick-or-Treat Monster Party kicks off with live entertainment and shows, character meet and greets, a costume contest, and trick-or-treating.